The best gaming pads for iPhone and iPad

 The clever design pulls apart to give you two separate controllers.
 Plug the right one into your phone’s charging port, then line up the left side to secure the device in place.
 A pair of analog sticks and four face buttons, along with shoulder buttons, give you the full console experience.

 When you’re not playing, the Kishi snaps back together into a more compact form that makes it perfect for taking on commutes.
 Pass-through charging means you can keep your iOS device topped up while playing at home.
-If we had to give one negative for this grip, it’s that it’s only compatible with iPhone. iPad and Apple TV users will be left in the dark with this one.
-You can’t use a phone case with it either, so you’ll be going unprotected.
+If we had to give one negative for this grip, it’s that it’s only compatible with iPhone. iPad and

 Best budget option: GameSir F1 Grip Game Controller

 Look, we all know how cumbersome touch controls can be on iOS or Android.
 Your thumb can slip at any time when trying to navigate your character around the map in League of Legends: Wild Rift or Genshin Impact.
 GameSir’s F1 grip is a fantastic budget option that completely eliminates this issue.

 It does this with a conductive joystick which sits on a dismountable swing arm and offers full control over on-screen elements.
 A conductive piece of steel sits inside the rubber pad to make play possible even when wearing gloves.
 The spring inside also centers the pad automatically, so you won’t be falling off ledges or making mistakes unless you have the reaction speed of a drunk turtle.

 The telescopic boom design easily slips over any phone between 5.5 and 6.7 inches in length.
 Ergonomic handles mean you won’t end up with gaming claw when playing for a long time, and because it’s not battery powered you can just slip it over your device and play straight away.
 No pairing or charging needed.

 Obviously, this grip isn’t compatible with iPads or